Read more about our proposed Toxics Free Schools legislation for Oregon’s 2021 legislative sessions->>

 Pets are beloved members of many families and depend on their human caregivers to keep them safe.
 Dogs and cats can absorb the chemicals in pesticides and fertilizers and can experience the same reactions to pesticide exposure as people.
 These reactions may include rashes, nausea and vomiting, eye irritations, and breathing problems.
 Pets can also bring these chemicals inside the home on their fur and paws.
 Dogs are particularly susceptible to disease and death from some common pesticides.
 Common lawn pesticides are detectable in dogs’ urine and have been found to cause higher rates of cancer in dogs.

-We are helping neighborhoods, cities and counties transition from using synthetic pesticides to organic landscape and pest control techniques.
-Beyond Toxics is proud to be teaming up with Non Toxic Neighborhoods, a group of dedicated parents and experts helping city councils and school districts eliminate synthetic pesticides and fertilizers.
-The approach Non Toxic Oregon takes is based on the value of creating healthy, microbe-rich soils using organic inputs.
+Our approach to helping Oregon communities, cities, counties, and schools transition from using synthetic pesticides to organic landscape and pest control techniques is based on creating healthy, microbe-rich soils using organic inputs.
 Healthy soils nurture desired plants and keep them strong so that unwanted weeds don’t have a chance to become established.
-Organic land care works on lawns, ball fields, golf courses and playgrounds.
+Organic approaches to land care works on lawns, ball fields, golf courses and playgrounds.

 Why is this important?